sql-machine-learning/elasticdl/doc/parameter_server.md

 Since worker is stateless, we do not have to support failover for elastic scheduling worker.

 And pserver is stateful, we will save checkpoint periodially to a distributed file system.
 If we apply the second way to schedule pserver, then checkpoint is enough to handle occasional machine breakdown.
-Because we do not need to create/kill pserver node frequently, but just increase/decrease the network bandwidth limit.
+We do not need to create/kill pserver node frequently, but just increase/decrease the network bandwidth limit value.

 ## Deployment

 After training some epoches, we will choose one checkpoint which has the best evalution metric as the final model.
 And this model will be deployed to online.

-We provide two solutions to handle different model size.
+We provide two depolyment solutions which handles different model size separately.

 ### Solution 1